FAQS ABOUT KIDS CODING CLASSES

 Which class should my child take first?

-- Kids under 8 years old: Start with Scratch Jr (Early Coding: Stories and Play)
+- Kids 6 years old: Start with the Preliminary Level Scratch Jr (Early Coding)

-- Kids 8 and up: Start with our Scratch classes (Code Your Own Video Games) and then move on to Minecraft Modding or Android apps
+- Kids 7 and up: Start with the Level 1 Scratch classes (Code Your Own Video Games)

-- Kids 10 and up: Choose from a Scratch class, or the HTML (Build your own website) class
+- Kids 10 and up: Choose from the Level 2 Mobile Apps class, or the Level 3 HTML (Build your own website) class

 What is Scratch?